beniza/gundert-portal-scraper/docs/DEVELOPER_GUIDE.md

 The Gundert Portal Scraper follows a **modular, plugin-based architecture** designed for:

-- **Extensibility**: Easy addition of new portals, formats, and validators
+- **Extensibility**: Easy addition of new portals, formats, languages, and validators
+- **Multi-Language Support**: Handles Malayalam, Sanskrit, Tamil, and other Indian scripts
+- **Content Diversity**: Works with biblical, linguistic, literary, and cultural manuscripts
 - **Maintainability**: Clear separation of concerns with well-defined interfaces
 - **Testability**: Comprehensive test coverage with mocking capabilities
 - **Performance**: Efficient processing with async capabilities and batching